infinitered/ignite/README.md

 ## Premium Support

-[Ignite CLI](https://infinite.red/ignite), as an open source project, is free to use and always will be.
+[Ignite CLI](https://infinite.red/ignite), as an open-source project, is free to use and always will be.
 To help support providing Ignite CLI and boilerplates for free, [Infinite Red](https://infinite.red/) offers premium [React Native](https://infinite.red/react-native) app design/development services.
 Get in touch [here](https://infinite.red/contact) or email us at [hello@infinite.red](mailto:hello@infinite.red).